Weapons (2007 film): Production

 The film's budget estimated $500,000.

 Dano's character uses a Sony PSR-PD150 in the film for his directorial debut.

 Reception

 The film was nominated for the Grand Jury Prize at the 2007 Sundance Film Festival but received extremely negative reviews from the critics upon release.
-At the review aggressor site Rotten Tomatoes, the film received a "rotten" score of 0% based on nine reviews.
 Critics felt the characters were "unlikeable" yet praised the acting.

 Lawsuit and release

 There was a lawsuit against the revamped works towards the film, including the rape scene and also a scene where Dano's character urinates on a fellow party member.
 In general, the film was delayed when After Dark Films, the company that purchased the film at the Sundance Film Festival for a reported 1.1 million dollar advance, failed to contact Lough regarding releasing the film to theaters as planned; consequently, Lough teamed up with Lionsgate for releasing the unrated version of the film straight to DVD.

 Music

 The film is notable for having an all DJ Screw soundtrack (the first of its kind) and an original score by the band International Friends, originally composed for the film, but inspired by DJ Screw music.